greenm01/ec4x/docs/ec4x_specs.md

 Task Forces form according to Section 5.2.

-Starbases and their guarding fleets, operating under Order 04, are maintained as strategic reserves.
+Starbases and their guarding fleets, operating under Order 04, are maintained as rear guards.
 Their sole purpose is to defend against blockades or direct attacks on the House's colonies.

 Squadrons are not allowed to change assignments or restructure during combat engagements or retreats.